 Masoud Moshref, Apoorv Bhargava, Adhip Gupta, Minlan Yu, Ramesh Govindan, Flow-level State Transition as a New Switch Primitive for SDN, Proceedings of the ACM SIGCOMM Workshop on Hot Topics in Software Defined Networking (HotSDN'14), August 2014.
 [PDF]

 NSL is a research group which I co-lead with Ethan Katz-Bassett, Wyatt Lloyd, and Minlan Yu.
 Together, we have more than a dozen students working on mobile computing, Internet measurement and cloud computing and networking.

-I usually teach USC's graduate course in Computer Networking.
-In this class, we read several classic and topical papers from the networking literature and also a substantial programming project involving a process-level simulation of computer network components.
+I usually teach USC's graduate course in Operating Systems.
+In this class, we read several classic and topical papers from the OS literature and also a substantial programming project involving an instructional operating system.
 I also teach the undergraduate Operating Systems where students implement process management, virtual memory and file systems on a Unix-like instructional OS.

 In the past, I have taught a seminar course devoted to current research in mobile and cloud computing.
 The class involved a substantial project on cloud-enabled smartphone applications.
 Occasionally, I teach an advanced graduate course on research topics in computer networks and distributed systems.
 I have also taught the graduate course in computer networking.